 Explore Lefkara’s lacework, sip Cypriot coffee, and discover Nicosia’s rich history.
 Perfect for culture and history enthusiasts.

-- Pano Lefkara - We’ll begin our day by heading to Pano Lefkara, a village situated 700 meters above sea level on the foothills of the Troodos mountains.
-It’s renowned for its silverware and lacework known as ‘Lefkaridi’.
-In 1481, Leonardo da Vinci ordered an altar cloth for the Cathedral of Milan from this village, and the design is named after him.
-Many houses in the village have been recently restored.
-The narrow streets with charming balconies and door frames are delightful to explore.
-You’ll find local shops selling lacework and silverware as you wander through this picturesque village.
+- Pano Lefkara - Begin the day with a drive to Pano Lefkara, a charming village situated 700 meters above sea level at the foothills of the Troodos mountains.
+Renowned for its exquisite silverware and the traditional lacework known as ‘Lefkaridi’, this village has a rich history.
+In 1481, Leonardo da Vinci commissioned an altar cloth for the Cathedral of Milan from here, and the design now bears his name.
+Many of the village’s houses have been recently restored, and the narrow streets, adorned with beautiful balconies and door frames, offer a delightful walking experience.
+Visitors can explore local shops, each offering unique lacework or silverware, while soaking in the village’s enchanting atmosphere.

-- Paphos Gate - Next, we drive to Nicosia.
-Our first stop in the capital is the Paphos Gate in the walled city.
-This gate is one of three built during the Lusignan period, and the Ottoman Sultan added his signature to it.
-After parking, we’ll walk through the walled city of Nicosia to the Ledra Street crossing point.
+- Paphos Gate - Next, travel to Nicosia, where the first stop in the capital is the Paphos Gate within the walled city.
+This gate, one of three constructed during the Lusignan period, bears the signature of an Ottoman Sultan.
+After parking, enjoy a walk through the walled city of Nicosia to the Ledra Street crossing point.

-- The Venetian Column - This pillar was brought to Nicosia from the Salamis Ruins of Famagusta during the Venetian Period.
-Originally, it had the symbol of the Venetians, the St. Mark Lion, on top.
-The Ottomans removed it and placed it in a mosque garden.
-During the British period, it was returned to its original location, and a globe, symbolizing the British Empire, was placed on top.
+- The Venetian Column - This pillar was transported to Nicosia from the Salamis Ruins of Famagusta during the Venetian Period.
+Originally topped with the symbol of the Venetians, the St. Mark Lion, it was removed by the Ottomans and relocated to a mosque garden.
+During the British period, it was returned to its original location, and a globe, symbolizing the British Empire’s vast reach, was placed atop the pillar.

-- Selimiye Mosque - Constructed by Lusignan King Henry I in 1209, it took 150 years to complete.
-Lusignan princes were crowned as Kings of Cyprus in this Cathedral of St. Sophia.
-In 1570, when the Ottomans took over the island, they added a minaret and converted it into a mosque.
-It was known as Ayosofya until 1954, after which it was renamed Selimiye Camii.
+- Selimiye Mosque - Constructed by Lusignan King Henry I in 1209, this building took 150 years to complete.
+Lusignan princes were crowned as Kings of Cyprus in the Cathedral of St. Sophia.
+In 1570, when the Ottomans took control of the island, they added a minaret and converted it into a mosque.
+Known as Ayosofya until 1954, it was then renamed Selimiye Camii.

-- Bedesten - Eski Ayanikola Kilisesi - Originally a 6th-century Byzantine church, it was later built over in the 14th century as the Roman Catholic St. Nicholas church.
+- Bedesten - Eski Ayanikola Kilisesi - Originally a 6th-century Byzantine church, it was later transformed into the 14th-century Roman Catholic St. Nicholas church.
 During the Ottoman period, the building served as a grain store and market, known as Bedesten, where cloth and jewelry were sold.

 - Coffee+ a bottle of water for each participant are included